binguishensu/linear_algebra/README.md

 # linear_algebra

-##Linear Algebra Applications
+####Linear Algebra Applications

-Repository for Educational Proposes for the course of Linear Algebra dictated in the Universidad Metropolitana, Caracas.
+Applications from the course on Linear Algebra dictated in the Universidad Metropolitana, Caracas.
 Venezuela

+######Repository for Educational proposes